 There is a compound called glucuronic acid which is present in the liver.
-When ethyl alcohol is consumed, it is metabolized in the liver where it combines with that glucuronic acid and forms Ethyl glucuronide as a final product.
-Similarly, Ethyl Sulphate is also produced as a byproduct.
-Alcohol dissipates within a few hours of consumption, but these Ethyl glucuronide and Ethyl Sulphate residues remain in the system for as long as 80 hours and can be detected easily in the laboratory as both ETG are easily quantifiable with Liquid Chromatography Mass Spectrometry.
+When ethyl alcohol is consumed, it is metabolized in the liver where it combines with that glucuronic acid and forms ethyl glucuronide as a final product.
+Similarly, ethyl sulphate is also produced as a byproduct.
+Alcohol dissipates within a few hours of consumption, but these ethyl glucuronide and ethyl sulphate residues remain in the system for as long as 80 hours and can be detected easily in the laboratory as both EtG/EtS are easily quantifiable with Liquid Chromatography Mass Spectrometry.

-You are responsible to ship the specimen to the laboratory.
+You are responsible in shipping the specimen to the laboratory.
 We recommend using a 2-day delivery method.

 The Chain of Custody Form is valid for one year after the date of purchase.

-Essentially, ETG urine alcohol test can offer a handful of advantages when administered properly.
-On the other hand, it is also important to note that this test has some limitations as well, such as; it cannot detect the amount of alcohol consumed by an individual.
+Essentially, EtG urine alcohol test can offer a handful of advantages when administered properly.
+On the other hand, it is also important to note that this test has some limitations as well; it cannot detect the amount of alcohol consumed by an individual.

-In accordance with current guidance from SAMHSA, alcohol biomarker results should be interpreted in the context of other clinical and behavioral information available relating to the individual who has tested positive for an ETG screen.
+In accordance with current guidance from SAMHSA, alcohol biomarker results should be interpreted in the context of other clinical and behavioral information available relating to the individual who has tested positive in an EtG screening.

 For further readings about EtG and its limitations, you may visit http://www.kap.samhsa.gov/products/manuals/advisory/pdfs/0609_biomarkers.pdf